Kodular/Documentation/docs/guides/monetization.md

 _You do **not** need a Kodular Premium subscription to use Kodular Monetize._

 1. Buy a **Kodular Monetize** activation license in [my.kodular.io/monetize](https://my.kodular.io/monetize).
-    * This is a **one-time payment**: once bought, you own it for life, for all components.
-    * During Public Preview, buying an activation license is restricted to a limited number of users.
-You can fill the [kodul.ar/monetize-join](https://kodul.ar/monetize-join) form to join the waiting list, and you will receive a link to buy it if selected.

 3. Complete an identity verification process in [my.kodular.io/monetize](https://my.kodular.io/monetize).
     * _This page is still under development._